 Metal Gear Solid 4: Facial Rig & More

-I’ve been feeling for some time now that Japanese developers have been falling behind their western counterparts in the technology side of game development, so it’s always good to hear that the Metal Gear Solid team still stand up as a cutting-edge developer – even more so when you learn this via a huge drop of “behind-the-scenes” images from one of the largest games to be released this year.
+I’ve been feeling for some time now that Japanese developers have been falling behind their western counterparts in the technology side of game development, so it’s always good to hear that the Metal Gear Solid team still stand up as a cutting-edge developer – even more so when you learn this via a huge drop of “behind-the-scenes” images, (via the now-defunct Softimage site), from one of the largest games to be released this year.

 Regarding the facial setup, it looks very reminiscent of the same method I saw presented at ADAPT 2007 by Aaron Holly of Disney.
 This involved a similar setup of a bone rig driven by a mesh giving the two following important advantages.